fDero/IssuuDownloader/README.md

 You can set the number of threads used during download with the `-t <number-of-threads>` option (default is `3`).
 You can set the output directory (where downloaded files must go) with the `-d <download-dir-path>` option.
 You can set the path to a log file with the `-l <log-file-path>` option (default is `./issuu-download.log`).

-### Why Issuu-Downloader?
-I developed this thing as a side-project after a friend of mine told me it was extremely time-consuming to download every single music-score manually from pages like [scores-on-demand](https://issuu.com/scoresondemand) and [di-blassio](https://issuu.com/diblassio).
-I decided to automate the process for him, doing nothing more than exploiting existing web-APIs and creating this simple python package.